-Through our Community Development Across Florida and Alabama program, the Southeastern Credit Union Foundation has been coordinating efforts to assist credit unions in applying for federal grant money.
+Through our Community Development Across the Southeast program, the Southeastern Credit Union Foundation has been coordinating efforts to assist credit unions in applying for federal grant money.

 CDFI Credit Unions in AL & FL: